mongodb/mongodbatlas-cloudformation-resources/README.md

 ## Limitations
 1. [Resource import](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html) is not supported for third-party resources.

-2. CloudFormation support for any third-party resource requires that the third-party resource support all CRUD operations.
-For this reason, the following resources are not supported:
+2. Any third-party resource you integrate must support all CRUD operations.
+CloudFormation does not support the following resources because they do not support all CRUD operations:

 * cloud-backup-snapshot-export-job
 * cloud-provider-access